 Settling on your new remarried name

-More options exist…
+Even more options exist…

 Decide early, decide well

-Offended exes, offended spouses, offended kids
+Offended exes, spouses, and kids

-They might think it "weird" that you:
+They might think it weird that you:

-- Haven't changed your name after divorced.
+- Have not changed your name after divorced.

-Yet changing your name might risk alienating your kids, who want or expect solidarity through a shared last name; at least for a while longer.
+Yet changing your name might risk alienating your kids, who want or expect solidarity through a shared last name.
+At least for a while longer.

 This dilemma has no brilliant solution.